 - Top left, the owning nation flag, and below it stars (1 to 3) which is an indication of the leader's rank - Top center, the leader's short name - Top right, in a blue diamond, the Morale Factor (MF).
 If the diamond turns green, the leader provides an extra Morale boost to all units under its command.

 Center

-- In the center the leader's picture, as much as possible the real photo of the officer from the 1940's. - If the leader has some special characteristics, like 🕠 breakthrough ability, a special icon is displayed on the right, below the morale diamond
+- In the center the leader's picture, as much as possible the real photo of the officer from the 1940's.

 Bottom

 (from left to right)